CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-02.md

    Client: Mmm, I don't know.
 Isn't there another option?
 Can't you give me more speed without charging me more?
    Agent: I'm sorry, Mr. Pérez.
 That's the only option we have available.
 If you don't change your plan, you'll have to wait until next month to recover your normal speed.
 Or you can buy an additional data package, but it would be more expensive than changing plans.
    Client: Well, let me think about it.
 Can I call later to confirm?
    Agent: Of course, Mr. Pérez.
 You can call whenever you want.
-The number is the same one you dialled now.
+The number is the same one you dialed now.
 Is there anything else I can help you with?
    Client: No, that's all.
 Thank you for your attention.
    Agent: Thank you, Mr. Pérez.
 Have a good day.
 Goodbye.
    ```